 4. Install the Zebrium log and metrics collectors

-Go the the Zebrium Setup page in your browser:
+Installation of the log and metrics collectors is done from the Zebrium Setup page in your browser:

-Now copy and paste the install commands from the Zebrium UI.
-When installing zlog-collector, set "zebrium.deployment" to a name like "boutique" and delete the part of the line that sets zebrium.timezone.
+b) Log collector: Copy and paste the install commands from Steps 1 and 2.
+When installing zlog-collector (step 2), you can delete the part of the line that sets zebrium.timezone.
 See the example below (make sure you use the token from your own Zebrium UI):

-# Install the Zebrium metrics collector by copying and pasting commands from the Zebrium UI. helm repo add stable https://charts.helm.sh/stable helm repo update helm install node-exporter --namespace zebrium stable/prometheus-node-exporter helm install zstats-collector zstats --namespace zebrium --repo https://raw.githubusercontent.com/zebrium/ze-stats/master/charts --set zebrium.collectorUrl=https://zapi03.zebrium.com/stats/api/v1/zstats,zebrium.authToken=XXXX,zebrium.deployment=boutique
+# Install the Zebrium metrics collector by copying and pasting commands from the Zebrium UI. helm repo add prometheus-community https://prometheus-community.github.io/helm-charts helm repo update helm install node-exporter --namespace zebrium prometheus-community/prometheus-node-exporter helm install zstats-collector zstats --namespace zebrium --repo https://raw.githubusercontent.com/zebrium/ze-stats/master/charts --set zebrium.collectorUrl=https://zapi11.zebrium.com/stats/api/v1/zstats,zebrium.authToken=XXXX

 The Zebrium ML will begin receiving and structuring logs and metrics from your newly created K8s environment.